sabbirhossain540/Dating-Web-App/README.md

 # Dating-Web-App
 #Installation:
   1. First Clone the from repository.
-  2. Update Your composer Using this commang php artisan composer update
+  2. Update Your composer Using this command php artisan composer update
   3. Change Database configuration into .env file. also you follow this https://laravel.com/docs/4.2/database how to configure laravel database.

 #Special Instruction